BENEFITS you deserve!

 - Lower Back Strain: This is known as lumbar strain and torn or stretched muscles in the lower back cause it.
 Having to lift heavy items at work can cause serious lower back pain.
 Delivery, stockroom, and retail workers who have to lift heavy items all day commonly suffer from this type of painful back injury.

 - Herniated Discs: When the spongy discs between the bones of the vertebrae shift, herniated or slipped discs can occur on any part of the spine.
-Serious slipped discs can cause constant pain, numbness and weakness.
+Seriously slipped discs can cause constant pain, numbness, and weakness.

 - Quadriplegia: This is a paralysis of the limbs and torso.
 This is typically caused by a serious injury to the spinal cord between the C1 and C7 vertebrae in the upper back.
 Car accidents and serious falls have been known to cause permanent quadriplegia.

 - Paraplegia: This is the impairment of the lower extremities.
 This type of disability is typically caused by a serious injury to the lower spinal cord.